iamankandaas/MLOps-MyPrj2/README.md

 ## 📌 Overview

 At the core of this project is a **Logistic Regression** model that classifies text as *positive* or *negative*.
-However, the emphasis lies not just in model accuracy, but in building a **robust MLOps infrastructure** around it, including:
+However, the emphasis lies not much in model accuracy, but in building a **robust MLOps infrastructure** around it, including:

 - ✅ Data versioning
 - ✅ Experiment tracking